Jack-Works/async-call-rpc/docs/async-call-rpc.asynccallstrictjsonrpc.md

 ## AsyncCallStrictJSONRPC interface

-Control the behavior that different from the JSON RPC spec.
+Strict options

 **Signature:**

 ```typescript
 export interface AsyncCallStrictJSONRPC
 ```

+## Remarks

+Control the behavior that different from the JSON-RPC specification.

 ## Properties